cgdangelo/dod-tools/README.md

 ### GUI mode

-Run the program and click the button to open 1 or more files, or drag-and-drop 1 or more files onto the main window.
+Run the program and drag-and-drop 1 or more files onto the main window.
+Each file will open a report window.

-Reports will be displayed in the window.
+Click the checkbox next to a player in the scoreboard to filter for their results across all open reports.

 ### CLI mode